sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

     - **GitHub.Copilot.SelectedCompletionModel**: Select the model to use for Copilot completions.

-        You can use the **Change Completions Model** menu option to select a model.
+        To select a completions model, open the Configure Copilot Completions menu, and then select the **Change Completions Model** menu option.

         ![Screenshot showing the Change Completions Model menu option.](./Media/m01-github-copilot-extension-settings-change-completions-model-menu.png)